fqqb/timeline/docs/extensions.md

 Note that a **Line** instance could also at the same time be a **Decoration**.
 For example, the [AbsoluteTimeAxis](/api/AbsoluteTimeAxis/) has an option to extend major ticks over the full height of the main area, it does this by implementing the [Decoration](/api/Decoration/) interface in addition to the [Line](/api/Line/) interface.

-If you are confused about our use of the word *interface*, know that the `timenav.js` library is written with Typescript, and then transpiled to ES6 JavaScript.
+If you are confused about our use of the word *interface*, know that this library is written with Typescript, and then transpiled to ES6 JavaScript.
 This does not mean you have to do the same.
 All examples on this website are written in vanilla ES6 JavaScript so that they can be used directly in any modern web browser.

 ## Custom Line